quanted/qed_py3/README.md

 # qed_py3

-docker build file for python 3 with qed dependencies
+Docker build file for python 3 with qed dependencies Includes install for GDAL, Geos and Proj4.